CSRF

 Verifying CSRF Tokens

-The middleware automatically checks the token in POST requests and other methods specified in bodyMethods when the checkBody option is enabled.
+The middleware automatically verifies the token in POST requests and other methods specified in bodyMethods when the checkBody option is enabled.
 If the token is invalid or missing, an HTTP 419 exception will be thrown.
 If checkBody is disabled, you can use the following methods to check the validity of the token:

 • verifyToken(string $token, bool $checkBody = false): bool

-$isValid = $req->csrf->verifyToken($token);
+$isValid = $req->csrf->verifyToken($req->input('_token'));

-Token Manipulation Functions
+Token Handling Functions

 • invalidate(): void